nerwuuus/portfolio-projects/README.md

-Stack: PostgreSQL, VSCode, PowerBi, Excel, Tableau Public, GitHub
+Stack: PostgreSQL, VSCode, Power BI, Excel, Tableau Public, GitHub

 Data analysis steps performed:
 1. Define Objective: Examine how the time of day and year affect purchasing habits in a coffee shop.
 Analyzing such data can help improve service (e.g., by increasing the number of employees during core hours) and assist with ordering.